rust-tutorials/triangle-from-scratch/book_src/opening_a_window/win32.md

 It's *much* easier for Rust to bind to and interact with a C oriented API than a C++ oriented API, so we'll start with just using Win32 to interact with Windows.

+**Note:** I will be linking to the MSDN pages for nearly all the important things we deal with.
+I expect you to *actually go to those pages* and read what they say.
+I will be covering much of what they deal with, but I can't cover every single detail.
+You should **always** read the documentation for yourself as well as reading this tutorial.

 ## Search The Web

 Okay, for the sake of the lesson let's pretend that *even I* don't know what to do.